AAbhijithA/DCSMA/README.md

 The application uses linear regressor machine learning model and the yfinance API in order to get up to date stock prices.
 It helps us to determine how the organization is doing at the moment and is written in Python and Streamlit supporting the front and backend for the web application
 - - - -
 ### Functionalities
-* It gives us the analysis of the 6 most sought out software companies.
+* Choice of the analysis of the 6 most sought out software companies.
 * It uses the yfinance API to get real time information of the stocks.
+* Easy to understand graphs for the stocks.
 * Via machine learning and model coefficients it helps us to decide how to invest in them or what is the state of the organization.
 - - - -
 ### Setup